gwomark/golinal/README.md

-This project is a Matrix data structure that provides the following functions:
+This project is a Matrix data structure.

-TODO: Fill stuff in here
+All available functions are documented in https://github.com/gwomark/golinal/edit/master/page.html

+The project remains unfinished since several methods that use LUP decomposition remain broken.